Malachov/mypythontools/README.md

 Subpackages names are self describing, and you can find documentation in subpackages docstrings.

-## Content
+## Tools

-There are some other things that are not installed via pip in mypythontools library.
+There are some extra tools not included in python library (installable via pip), but still on GitHub repository.

 ### requirements